madlambda/Acorn/docs/Acorn.md

 That’s some of the things envisioned by Acorn OS.

 The web is here to stay, then any new operating system should at least have a browser otherwise users could not adopt.
-The web stack is huge, bad designed and hard to implement properly because there are tons of standards and several deviations from browser vendors.
+The web stack is huge, badly designed

+and hard to implement properly because there are tons of standards and several deviations from browser vendors.
 The size of a web browser code base is close to the size of some operating systems.